tanishq-1012/Delhi-Metro-Network-Analysis/README.md

 2. Build station-to-station connectivity graphs.
 3. Integrate ridership or traffic data for deeper insights.
 4. Use networkx for graph-based analysis of shortest paths and centrality.

+## 🙏 Acknowledgements

+Special thanks to the open data contributors and Delhi Metro Rail Corporation (DMRC) resources which inspired the dataset creation.